Java and Gradle: Build Automation

 org.gradle.daemon=true

-If you want to create custom tasks, Gradle enables you to do so with ease.
+If you want to create custom tasks, Gradle allows you to do so with ease.
 For example, if you need a task to clean up build directories, you could add the following to your build.gradle file:

 task clean(type: Delete) {